jome1/LAVA/README.md

 ## 2. Configuration
 In the `config.yaml` file you can configure the data preprocessing and the land exclusion.
-In the scripts only the name of the `config.yaml` file needs to be changed if necessary.
+You can also copy and rename the `config.yaml` if you want to test multiple settings.
+Be aware that the name of the `config.yaml` file needs to be the same in the scripts.

-You can choose which data you want to consider in the preprocessing.
+In the `config.yaml` file you can choose which data you want to consider in the preprocessing.
-Moreover, you have to select your study region.
+You also have to select your study region.
 When using the automatic download from gadm.org, you have to specify the name of the region (region_name) and the GADM level as it is used by gadm.org.
 Ideally you download the geopackage of the country you are interested in from [gadm.org](gadm.org) and load it into QGIS to find the right `gadm_level` and `region_name`.
+Finally, you have to specify the land exclusions and buffer zones.

 ## 3. Spatial data preparation